theislab/mapqc/README.md

 ## Contact

-For questions and help requests, submit an issue on the mapQC GitHub page.
+I am happy to hear any comments, suggestions, or even bugs that you run into.
+I would like to make this package run as smoothly as possible!
+So for any of these, submit an issue on the mapQC GitHub page and I will be glad to help.

 ## Citation